jonasschmedtmann/ultimate-react-course/README.md

 Use starter code to start each section, and **final code to compare it with your own code whenever something doesn't work**!

-There is also a the [updates-and-fixes](https://github.com/jonasschmedtmann/ultimate-react-course/tree/updates-and-fixes) branch which is kept up-to-date with **latest library updates and important bugfixes 🐛**

 🚨 **_Please read the following Frequently Asked Questions (FAQ) carefully before starting the course_** 🚨

 ## FAQ